wkumari/draft-wkumari-dnsop-extended-error/README.md

 Internet-Draft       draft-ietf-dnsop-extended-error       December 2019

-   Error into a packet could instead simply reply with a fictitious address (A or AAAA) record.
+   This information is unauthenticated information, and an attacker (e.g a MITM or malicious recursive server) could insert an extended error response into already untrusted data -- ideally clients and resolvers would not trust any unauthenticated information, but until we live in an era where all DNS answers are authenticated via DNSSEC or other mechanisms [RFC2845] [RFC8094], there are some tradeoffs.
+As an example, an attacker who is able to insert the DNSSEC Bogus Extended Error into a packet could instead simply reply with a fictitious address (A or AAAA) record.
 Note that DNS Response Codes also contain no authentication and can be just as easily manipulated.